 - 35.1.
 The examining of doctoral dissertations comprises two complementary processes: firstly, the independent assessment of the dissertation by each examiner in the form of examiners' reports (consisting of part A and B) and secondly an oral examination, where there is an engagement with the candidate. - 35.2.
-In special cases, exemption from such oral examination may, with the Senate's approval, be granted on the strength of sufficient substantiation.
+In special cases, exemption from such oral examination may, with the Senate's approval, be granted on the strength of sufficient substantiation.66

-&lt;sup>58 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.7.5.
+61 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.7.5.

-&lt;sup>59 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.7.
+62 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.7.

-&lt;sup>60 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.7.
+63 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.7.

-&lt;sup>61 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.7.
+64 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.7.

-&lt;sup>62 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.8.
+65 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.8.

-&lt;sup>63 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.10.1.
+66 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.10.1.

 - 35.3.
 The oral examination is facilitated by and takes place under the supervision of the non-examining chairperson. - 35.4.
+The candidate must be physically present at the oral examination, unless alternative arrangements have been made with the prior written approval from the Research Committee.
+Such alternative arrangements must be made by the candidate and/or the supervisor(s) to the satisfaction of the Research Committee. - 35.5.
 The oral examination is open to all members of the Faculty to attend.
-The supervisor(s) attend(s) the oral examination as (an) observer(s) and take(s) no part in the discussion unless requested by the examiners, assessors or non-examining chairperson. - 35.5.
-Where an oral examination is conducted, it may bear upon the dissertation, and upon such dissertation-related areas as have been agreed upon beforehand. - 35.6.
-The supervisor(s) may decide to disclose anonymised parts of the reports from the examiners to the candidate before the oral to enable the candidate to prepare for the oral examination. - 35.7.
-External examiners may be brought to Stellenbosch, at the University's expense, from within the borders of South Africa for the purpose of the oral examination, but are not transported to Stellenbosch at University expense from beyond South Africa's borders.
-It is preferred that at least examiners who are based in the Western Cape travel to Stellenbosch for the oral.
-However, the oral can take place by way of telephonic, Skype, or other interactive-telematic conferencing mediums to accommodate participation in the oral for examiners who are not able to attend the oral in person.
-This paragraph applies to an oral conducted by assessors as well. - 35.8.
-An oral examination takes place: - 35.8.1.
-By at least two of the three examiners if the provisional outcome as determined by the non-examining chairperson is that there is unanimity among the examiners that the degree should be conferred (see paragraph 33.4 above and paragraph 35.9 below); - OR
+The supervisor(s) attend(s) the oral examination as (an) observer(s) and take(s) no part in the discussion unless requested by the examiners, assessors or non-examining chairperson.
+The supervisor(s) may attend the oral electronically by way of telephonic, Skype, or other interactive-telematic conferencing mediums.
+A valid oral examination can be conducted in the absence of the supervisor(s), but it is desirable that the supervisor(s) is/are present, at least electronically. - 35.6.
+Where an oral examination is conducted, it may bear upon the dissertation, and upon such dissertation-related areas as have been agreed upon beforehand.67 - 35.7.
+The supervisor(s) may decide to disclose anonymised parts of the reports from the examiners to the candidate before the oral to enable the candidate to prepare for the oral examination. - 35.8.
+External examiners may be brought to Stellenbosch, at the University's expense, from within the borders of South Africa for the purpose of the oral examination, but are not transported to Stellenbosch at University expense from beyond South Africa's borders.68 It is preferred that at least examiners who are based in the Western Cape travel to Stellenbosch for the oral.
+However, the oral can take place by way of telephonic, Skype, or other interactive-telematic conferencing mediums to accommodate participation in the oral for examiners who are not able to attend the oral in person.69 This paragraph applies to an oral conducted by assessors as well.

-&lt;sup>64 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.10.3.
+67 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.10.3.

-&lt;sup>65 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.10.4.
+68 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.10.4.

-&lt;sup>66 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.10.4.
+69 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.10.4.